klogg/fl2000_drm/ANALYSIS.md

 * All video frames are transmitted in RGB24 which is confirmed by USB data frame size:<br>
 800x480 (resolution) x3 (bytes per pixel) = 1152000
 * EO frame signaled by zero-sized BULK packet
-* First BULK frame has timestamp of 40.036560, last BULK packet has timestamp 50.371687, with total 681 ob non-zero BULK frames transmitted - this give us 65.9 FPS which seem to be a strange number.
+* First BULK frame has timestamp of 40.036560, last BULK packet has timestamp 50.371687, with total 681 ob non-zero BULK frames transmitted - this give us 65.9 FPS which seem to be correct
 * Display connect occur on sequence 1530
   * receive interrupt (1) with status 0x680000E1
     - External monitor event: external monitor connected